Share This Article

-- Make copies of your data
+- Create copies of your data

-Make Copies of Your Data
+Create Copies of Your Data

 Here are links to backup utilities in popular operating systems:

-Safely Store the Backup Device
+Safely Store Backup Devices

-Other software programs are available for purchase if your system does not have a backup program or if you’re seeking other features.
 Ideally, you should back up your files at least once a week.